nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * If you find that different versions of the program are laid out differently e.g. locations for controls are different, then you can write code which can handle these cases.
 There are a number of options you can choose from: adding some constants in your app module to handle different object locations, writing code for these controls (one per version) in custom objects which will be chosen in overlay class method and so on.
 * If possible, try working with services that the app provides, such as COM (Component Object Model) methods (for example, Outlook app module), API's the app provides (such as Winamp) and so on.
-* To support an application that works the same as another program (especially if you're writing app module for a 64-bit version of a 32-bit program for which you wrote an app module for), use the following code fragment (called aliasing): from appName import * where appName is the name of the app module and * (asterisk or star) means import everything.
+* To support an application that works the same as another program (especially if you're writing an app module for a 64-bit version of a 32-bit program for which you also wrote an app module), use the following code fragment (called aliasing):\
+  `from appName import *`\
+  where appName is the name of the app module and * (asterisk or star) means import everything.
 For an example of this, look at NVDA's app modules for Miranda32 and Miranda64.
-* If you wish to extend an app module that comes with NVDA, use the following code fragment (this is called overriding the built-in module): from nvdaBuiltin.appModules.appName import *
+* If you wish to extend an app module that comes with NVDA, use the following code fragment (this is called overriding the built-in module):\
+  `from nvdaBuiltin.appModules.appName import *`\
   Where appName is the app module you wish to extend.
-For example, if you wish to support different controls in Windows calculator (calc.py), use:
+For example, if you wish to support different controls in Windows calculator (calc.py), use:\
-	from nvdaBuiltin.appModules.calc import *
+  `from nvdaBuiltin.appModules.calc import *`\
-* Many app modules (both built-in and third-party ones) uses app names as part of the name for a constant (a value that doesn't change).
+* Many app modules (both built-in and third-party ones) use app names as part of the name for a constant (a value that doesn't change).
 For example, in NVDA's Powerpoint module (powerpnt.py), many constants starts with "PP".
 Similarly, in Station Playlist Studio app module, many constants in the app module file (splstudio.py) starts with "SPL".
-This is used to remind you where this constants are used.
+This is used to remind you where these constants are used.

 ## Drivers